 Senior living communities may have move-in incentives such a month’s rent for free or perhaps assistance with moving costs so always make sure you check.
 Perhaps most importantly, don’t wait until there’s a crisis to look at senior living.
 Planning ahead gives you many more options and the time to consider what’s truly best for your family and budget.

-For more information on 12 Oaks Senior Living, download our Family Decision Guide today →
+For more information on 12 Oaks Senior Living, download our Guide to Funding Senior Care & Housing today →